Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Pixel Watch

-Like a long-awaited movie debut, the highly-anticipated Google Pixel Watch is finally here.
-Having followed the rumors for years, we finally have eyes (and hands) on Google’s first smartwatch.
+Like a long-awaited movie debut, the highly-anticipated Google Pixel Watch is here.
+Having followed the rumors for years, we now have eyes (and hands) on Google’s first smartwatch.
 While some spoilers panned out, other details aren’t quite what we expected.
 Find out more in our Google Pixel Watch review.

-Update, March 2023: We updated this review to include details about new safety features on the device.
+Update, March 2023: We updated this review to include details about new overnight SpO2 monitoring, heart rate notifications, Google’s At A Glance complication, and other expanded features.

 What you need to know about the Google Pixel Watch